-There will be ASL interpreters present throughout the conference proceedings.
+There will be ASL interpreters present throughout the conference proceedings as well as CART.

 Our gratitude to Dorothy Palmer for sharing her accessibility checklist with us so that we could make Sick Theories as accessible as possible.
 If you have any concerns about accessibility, please feel free to contact Margeaux or Lauren at email@example.com.